will-berg/assignment3/report_for_assignment_3.md

 > Manual branch coverage for `intersection` is implemented on the [intersection-diy](https://github.com/will-berg/assignment3/tree/intersection-diy) and improve coverage is implemented on [intersection-coverage](https://github.com/will-berg/assignment3/tree/intersection-coverage).
 The branch coverage went up from 0.7 to 1.0 before implementing else-statements for each if-statement.
 After it implementing else-statements the manual branch coverage was ~0.93.

 > Manual branch coverage tool for `solve_chinese_remainder` is implemented on branch [issue#9](https://github.com/will-berg/assignment3/tree/issue%239) and the two tests that increases the coverage to 100% on the branch [issue#10](https://github.com/will-berg/assignment3/tree/issue%2310).
+Note that the "false" branch for the last `while true` loop is not considered since it is unreachable.

 1. What is the quality of your own coverage measurement?
 Does it take into account ternary operators (condition ? yes : no) and exceptions, if available in your language?